carlosp420/nymphalidae_diversification/MS.md

 ## Conclusions
-We found that even though MEDUSA estimated several diversification shifts in the maximum credibility tree of Nymphalidae, only a few of these splits were found in more than 95% of the trees from the posterior distribution.
-In the literature, it is common practice that conclusions are based on the splits estimated on the maximum credibility tree.
+We found that even though MEDUSA estimated several diversification shifts in the maximum clade credibility tree of Nymphalidae, only a few of these splits were found in more than 95% of the trees from the posterior distribution.
+In the literature, it is common practice that conclusions are based on the splits estimated on the maximum clade credibility tree.
 However, by using a Multi-MEDUSA approach, we found that some of this splits might be greatly affected by phylogenetic uncertainty.
 Moreover, some of these splits can be recovered either as increases or decreases in diversification rate depending on the tree from the posterior distribution that was used for analysis.
-This means that contradictory conclusions would be made if only the maximum credibility tree was used for analysis.
+This means that contradictory conclusions would be made if only the maximum clade credibility tree was used for analysis.
 MEDUSA appears to be sensitive to the number of nodes with high posterior probability and width of confidence intervals.
-For our data, it would be necessary to obtain a posterior distribution of trees with no conflicting topology, and very similar estimated ages for nodes in order to consistently recover most of the diversification splits on the posterior distribution of trees that were inferred by MEDUSA on the MCT.
+For our data, it would be necessary to obtain a posterior distribution of trees with no conflicting topology, and very similar estimated ages for nodes in order to consistently recover most of the diversification splits on the posterior distribution of trees that were inferred by MEDUSA on the MCC tree.

 Our Multi-MEDUSA approach to perform analyses on the posterior distribution of trees found strong support for an increase in diversification rate in the tribe Ithomiini